 What Qualifies as an “Other Falling Object”?

-- Construction materials not otherwise classified
+- Construction materials like lumber, pipes, or loose debris not classified elsewhere.

 Common Injuries Associated With W20.8XXA